database89/unm_git_tutorial/Tutorial/Tutorial_Instructions.md

 ## git push -u <remote> <branchname>
 ## e.g. git push -u origin myFeatureBranch
 ## If the feature branch already exists:
-$ git push origin/myFeatureBranch myFeatureBranch
+$ git push origin myFeatureBranch

 ## At some point in the future, the original repository is updated.
 ## We want to sync those changes with our local repository and update the fork.
+$ git fetch upstream                # fetch all commits from all branches in upstrea
-$ git pull upstream/master master   # update the local master branch with upstream/master
+$ git merge upstream/master master  # update the local master branch with upstream/master

 ## Getting ready to merge changes from the feature branch into the master branch
 $ git checkout myFeatureBranch      # we were on master, so checkout myFeatureBranch